Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/06_data_format_grid.md

 - **Global**: These grids extend across the entire network, typical examples being *P*- and *S*-wave velocity grids.
 - **Instrument Specific**: These grids are confined to individual instruments and are typically used for storing travel time and angle information.

-For simplicity and portability, we suggest combining the grids in one convenient containers with the following structure
+For convenience, we suggest combining the grids in one convenient containers with the following structure

 ```
 /Phase {P or S} (Group)